minishmaker/randomizer/README.md

 - The Pegasus Boots can be used by just holding `L` and the Ocarina used by pressing `SELECT`.
 - Quickwarp, found on the SAVE menu, it will warp you to the last area entrance you used to save a lot of backtracking.
 - Remember that Figurine Gatcha Game?
 Yeah we removed it, just talk to Carlov for the reward right away.
-- Cosmetics!!!
-Change link's tunic colour, heart colour, and even have a faithful follower companion for your journey.

 ## Getting Stuck